-Two Types of Buyers And Why You Need to Prepare for Both
+There Are Two Types of Buyers—Here's Why You Need to Prepare for Both

 Whether you aim to sell your business next year or a decade from now, you need to consider and prepare for two primary types of buyers: Financial and strategic buyers.